 Lake Country School is this environment.
 Lake Country School offers a complete continuum of Montessori education from pre-school through junior high.
 While a student can enter or leave Lake Country at any point, the power of a twelve-year Montessori education cannot be underestimated.
-Read about our school, attend a Thursday morning observation session, attend our November 3 Montessori Information night, and talk with our faculty, administration and parents.
+Read about our school, schedule a tour , attend our virtual Get to Know Montessori Event , and talk with our faculty, administration and parents.
 Then decide if Lake Country School is for you and your child.
 We welcome and encourage your interest as you continue to investigate LCS.

 A Child-Centered Learning Environment

 A Lake Country School Montessori classroom feels very different from a traditional classroom.
 Rather than placing a teacher at the center, here you'll find students directing their own activities and learning from one another.
 While one student reads about Renaissance painters, another works at a computer and another dissects a flower with a friend.
 The teachers circulate throughout the room, observing and coaching individuals or groups.
 Multi-age classrooms promote collaborative learning, a cornerstone of the Montessori philosophy, and encourage the development of a strong community, in which only one-third of the students change each year.
 Over three years, a student and teacher create a rich relationship based upon respect, trust and an understanding of learning styles.

 Class size is an important component of a Montessori education.
 Maria Montessori prescribed a class of about 35 students to promote both independence and interdependence.
 Lake Country's classrooms average 28 students at the Children's House and elementary levels.
 The junior high level averages 54 students.
 Teachers are always accessible as students are free to move about the classroom.
 Montessori classrooms buzz with a variety of activities and conversation.
 Guidelines for speaking, interrupting, handling the materials and interacting with classmates are established in collaboration between students and the teacher.